 These questions aim to help a parent get started.

 - How is the privacy and reputation of the victim violated?

 - When did the events unfold and in what order?

-- Why do events occur so fast?
+- Why do incidents become so public so fast?

 - How are digital tools misused or manipulated?

 - Did the manipulator intend to humiliate?

 - Can you imagine a situation in which it okay to manipulate media in this way?